 Natural Sciences Freshers - Choosing your modules - Step 1

-You might like to think about studying subjects that you might not have studied before such as Anthropology, Archaeology, Business, Earth Sciences, Economics, Geography, Philosophy or Psychology, none of the modules in these subjects have any prerequisites (prerequisites are qualifications you need to take the module) except Economics which requires A-level maths.
+You might like to think about studying subjects that you might not have studied before such as Anthropology, Business, Earth Sciences, Economics, Geography, Philosophy or Psychology, none of the modules in these subjects have any prerequisites (prerequisites are qualifications you need to take the module) except Economics which requires A-level maths or equivalent.

-You can modules from subjects outside the Natural Sciences programme (that is those subjects that do not contribute to a Joint Honours degree within Natural Sciences), subject to timetable, having the right prerequisites and there being space available.
-A popular choice is a language.
-If you have an A level in a language (or the equivalent), and you wish to take a language module, you should look under the Modern European Languages and Culture entry for that language - for instance if its French, you should look under Modern European Languages and Cultures (French).
-If you do not have an A-level in a language, you should look at the modules under Modern European Languages and Cultures (Languages).
-You can look at the modules available in subjects outside the Natural Sciences degree programme by selecting the option 'All univ modules' on the menu on the right.
+You can take modules from subjects outside the Natural Sciences programme (that is those subjects that do not contribute to a Joint Honours degree within Natural Sciences), subject to timetable, having the right prerequisites and there being space available.
+You can look at the modules available in subjects outside the Natural Sciences degree programme by visiting the Faculty Handbook.
 You should then select Level 1 modules (in the first year all your modules will be Level 1) in the subject in which you are interested.

 Please note that if you wish to take:

-- Mathematics modules after the first year, you are strongly recommendedly to take:
+- Mathematics modules after the first year, you are strongly recommended to take:

-If you are going to take Calculus And Probability I (MATH1061) AND Linear Algebra I (MATH1071), you must complete the Summer Maths Workbook available from the BUYS page.
+If you are going to take Calculus (MATH1061) AND Linear Algebra I (MATH1071), you must complete the Summer Maths Workbook available from the BUYS page.

 If you are going to take Single Maths A and Single Maths B you need to follow the Physics Departments Freshers advice about their Maths Workbook.

 - Physics, you are recommended to take Foundations of Physics 1 (PHYS1122) and Discovery Skills in Physics (PHYS1101) (three Physics modules in total) in Year 1.
-If you do not take Discovery Skills in Year 1 (PHYS1101), then if it does not fit into your timetable in Year 2 (there are no guarantees that it will fit, but the chances are better than trying to fit Analysis I (MATH1051) into your second year) you will be able to do very little practical work in Physics and you will not be able to take fourth year modules in Physics.
-You must also take 2 maths modules to support the Physics, so read above to determine whether you should take Single Maths A/B or Linear Algebra, Calculus and Probability.
+If you do not take Discovery Skills in Year 1 (PHYS1101), then if it does not fit into your timetable in Year 2 (there are no guarantees that it will fit) you will be able to do very little practical work in Physics and you will not be able to take the fourth year dissertation module in Physics.
+You must also take 2 maths modules to support the Physics, so read above to determine whether you should take Single Maths A/B or Linear Algebra and Calculus.

 - Chemistry, Maths and Physics, then you have a tricky decision to make.
 It would be much easier if you prefer two of these subjects.
 For instance, if you prefer:

-- Chemistry and Physics, then I would recommend you take 2 Chemistry (Core Chem 1A), 2 Physics (Foundations of Physics 1) and 2 Maths (either (Calculus And Probability I and Linear Algebra I) or (Single Maths A and Single Maths B)).
+- Chemistry and Physics, then I would recommend you take 2 Chemistry (Core Chemistry 1 and Practical Chemistry 1A), 2 Physics (Foundations of Physics 1) and 2 Maths (either (Calculus and Linear Algebra I) or (Single Maths A and Single Maths B)).
 This is the MSci in Chemistry and Physics.
 Note that taking these modules you cannot transfer to Physics at the end of Year 1, but you can transfer to Chemistry (with extra work.)

-- Chemistry and Maths, I would recommend 2 Chemistry (Core Chem 1A) and 3 Maths (Calculus And Probability I (MATH1061) and Linear Algebra I (MATH1071) and Analysis I (MATH1051)) and one other (if you want to follow the M.Sci. in Chemistry and Maths, then the final module must be Problem Solving And Dynamics I (MATH1041)).
+- Chemistry and Maths, I would recommend 2 Chemistry (Core Chemistry 1 and Practical Chemistry 1A) and 3 Maths (Calculus (MATH1061) and Linear Algebra I (MATH1071) and Analysis I (MATH1051)) and one other (if you want to follow the M.Sci. in Chemistry and Maths, then the final modules must be Programming I (MATH1587), Dynamics I (MATH1607)).
 You will be able to transfer to either Department at the end of Year 1 (with extra work) regardless of this last choice.

-- Maths and Physics, you should take 3 Maths (Calculus And Probability I (MATH1061) and Linear Algebra I (MATH1071) and Analysis I (MATH1051)) and 2 Physics (Foundations of Physics 1) and one other (if you want to follow the M.Sci. in Maths and Physics then the final module should be Discovery Skills in Physics or Problem Solving And Dynamics I (MATH1041)).
+- Maths and Physics, you should take 3 Maths (Calculus (MATH1061) and Linear Algebra I (MATH1071) and Analysis I (MATH1051)) and 2 Physics (Foundations of Physics 1) and one other (if you want to follow the M.Sci. in Maths and Physics then the final module should be Discovery Skills in Physics or Programming I (MATH1587), Dynamics I (MATH1607)).
 Taking Discovery Skills is the most sensible option as you will be able to transfer to either Physics or Maths at the end of the first year.
 If you don't take Discovery Skills, a transfer to Physics is out of the question.

-If you can't decide between the three subjects then take the following: 2 Chemistry (Core Chem 1A), 2 Physics (Foundations of Physics 1) and 2 Maths (Calculus And Probability I (MATH1061) and Linear Algebra I (MATH1071)).
+If you can't decide between the three subjects then take the following: 2 Chemistry (Core Chemistry 1 and Practical Chemistry 1A), 2 Physics (Foundations of Physics 1) and 2 Maths (Calculus (MATH1061) and Linear Algebra I (MATH1071)).
 Then if you want to be able to proceed with Maths, you have to hope that Analysis I (MATH1051) will fit in the timetable with year 2 Chemistry and Physics, but we cannot guarantee that it will.
 This set of options only leaves open the option of a transfer to Chemistry at the end of year 1 (with extra work.)

 Biology has three distinct routes, Cell Biology, Ecological and Physiology.
 Note that: